 Yes.
 The majority of our training courses includes a carefully designed exam which tests your understanding in, and application of, the subject matter and related aspects regarding your work.
 A minimum passing mark of 80% is required to achieve certification.

 Yes.
 As indicated in Annex G (Informative) of the 2017 CSA Standard (Sections 3.13-3.16), CSA allows equivalent training “in the use and application of this Standard.”
-Participants will receive information regarding the use and application of the CSA Standard, but more importantly, the intent of various IPAC requirements and how to practically apply infection control principles in the real world.
-ICTG tailors its certification training courses according to the information stakeholders really need to know based on their industry sector and involved roles/responsibilities on HCF projects.
+Participants will receive information regarding the use and application of the CSA Standard, but more importantly, the intent of various IPAC requirements and how to practically apply those principles in the real world.
+ICTG tailors its certification training courses according to the information stakeholders really need to know based on their industry sector and involved roles/responsibilities regarding healthcare facility-related work.

 We educate, train and instruct various stakeholder groups in what they really need to know to meet their respective IPAC objectives/goals.
 Not all standards apply to every type of stakeholder group.
-As such, each of our 8-hour certification courses are tailored to each stakeholder’s involvement on a given HCF project (i.e. design, construction/renovation, maintenance etc.).
+As such, each of our 8-hour certification courses are tailored to each stakeholder’s involvement on a given HCF project, or in an existing facility.
 Refer to our COURSES page for more information about our specific, tailored certification courses.

 Yes.
 Participants who achieve 80% (or higher) on the exam will be deemed “certified” and will receive a digital copy of their training certificate.